 Professional Tax Segment.
-Our Lacerte professional tax offerings face competition from competitively-priced tax and accounting solutions that include integration with non-tax functionality.
+In the U.S., Lacerte professional tax offerings face competition from competitively-priced tax and accounting solutions that include integration with non-tax functionality.
 These include CCH's ProSystems fx Office Suite and Thomson Reuters' CS Professional Suite and GoSystems Tax.
-Our ProSeries professional tax offerings face competition from CCH's ATX and TaxWise offerings.
+Our ProSeries professional tax offerings face competition from CCH's ATX and TaxWise offerings, Drake, and other smaller providers.
+In Canada, our ProFile professional tax offerings face competition from CCH's Cantax and Taxprep offerings and from Thomson Reuters' DTMax and UFile Pro offerings.
 We also face growing competition from online tax and accounting offerings, which may be marketed more effectively or have lower pricing than our offerings for accounting professionals.